ceciliosanchez/xPro-Animation-BigBang-Pills/README.md

 ## Files

-bigBang.html: Main HTML file that includes the canvas and scripts.</br>
+- `bigBang.html`: Main HTML file that includes the canvas and scripts.
-ball.js: Contains functions to create and manipulate the particle elements and its effects.
+- `ball.js`: Contains functions to create and manipulate the particle elements and its effects.

 ## How to run